 Day 2 is our first full day on river.
 Exact itinerary from here on will depend on water levels and where we ultimately decide to take out but will canoe by or possibly camp at Round pond.

 Today is Allagash falls day, one of the most scenic spots on the river.
 Allagash falls is a portage of a couple hundred yards or so.
-Often we camp here half way along the portage but sometimes we portage and keep going so be prepared for that possibility.
+Often we camp here half way along the portage but sometimes we portage and keep going.

 We will canoe to our take-out point planning to arrive there by noon or shortly after.
-After packing up and having lunch we will begin our ride back to Presque Isle.
-If you are flying out of Presque Isle the next day be sure to have made accommodations in Presque Isle for this night.
+After packing up and having lunch we will have about a two hour ride back to Presque Isle.
+We will do our best to have you back in Presque Isle and ready to head to your next destination by 4pm which means a 6:30 arrival time in Bangor for folks driving south.
+If you are flying out of Presque Isle, you will not depart until the next morning so be sure to have accommodations in Presque Isle for the night.

 Contact Sunrise Canoe and Kayak, Rob Scribner